NomicFoundation/hardhat/docs/src/content/tutorial/creating-a-new-hardhat-project.md

 ### Plugins

-**Hardhat** is unopinionated in terms of what tools you end up using, but it does come with some built-in defaults.
+Hardhat is unopinionated in terms of what tools you end up using, but it does come with some built-in defaults.
 All of which can be overriden.
-Most of the time the way to use a given tool is by consuming a plugin that integrates it into **Hardhat**.
+Most of the time the way to use a given tool is by consuming a plugin that integrates it into Hardhat.

 In this tutorial we are going to use our recommended plugin, [`@nomicfoundation/hardhat-toolbox`](../hardhat-runner/plugins/nomicfoundation-hardhat-toolbox), which has everything you need for developing smart contracts.